erfanmola/TMA-Studio/README.md

 ## Features

-- **Local Testing**
-  Test your Mini Apps locally without the need for HTTPS or tunneling solutions like ngrok.
+- **Local Testing**: Test your Mini Apps locally without the need for HTTPS or tunneling solutions like ngrok.

-- **Simulated Telegram Environments**
-  Experience Telegram Android and iOS environments with support for popups, haptic feedback with virtual device shakes, QR scanners, buttons, and more.
+- **Simulated Telegram Environments**: Experience Telegram Android and iOS environments with support for popups, haptic feedback with virtual device shakes, QR scanners, buttons, and more.

-- **Feature-rich Developer Console**
-  Integrated Chrome DevTools console for debugging every simulated environment.
+- **Feature-rich Developer Console**: Integrated Chrome DevTools console for debugging every simulated environment.

-- **Mini Apps 2.0 Ready**
-  Fully compatible with the latest Mini Apps 2.0 features and updates.
+- **Mini Apps 2.0 Ready**: Fully compatible with the latest Mini Apps 2.0 features and updates.
 (WIP, Phase 2)

-- **Mock User Data**
-  Simulate user interactions with customizable mock data for efficient debugging.
+- **Mock User Data**: Simulate user interactions with customizable mock data for efficient debugging.
 Switch between user profiles with unique data for more robust app testing.

-- **Event and Method Support**
-  Supports over 90% of Telegram Mini App events and methods, with ongoing development.
+- **Event and Method Support**: Supports over 90% of Telegram Mini App events and methods, with ongoing development.

-- **Token and InitData Simulation**
-  Sign and verify `initData` using a bot token, just like Telegram’s backend.
+- **Token and InitData Simulation**: Sign and verify `initData` using a bot token, just like Telegram’s backend.

-- **Native-looking Floating Windows**
-  Emulates the floating Mini App window experience, akin to mobile emulators.
+- **Native-looking Floating Windows**: Emulates the floating Mini App window experience, akin to mobile emulators.

-- **Familiar Developer UI**
-  Inspired by VSCode with multiple tabs and projects, enhancing productivity.
+- **Familiar Developer UI**: Inspired by VSCode with multiple tabs and projects, enhancing productivity.

 ![DPXWallet Demo](https://github.com/erfanmola/TMA-Studio/blob/master/resources/demo-2.png?raw=true)